Monviech/os-caddy-plugin/README.md

 #### HOW TO: Create a Handle with TLS and a trusted self-signed Certificate:
 ##### Example: Reverse Proxy the OPNsense Configuration GUI Website with Caddy
 - Open your OPNsense GUI in a Browser (e.g. Chrome or Firefox).
 Inspect the certificate.
-Copy the CN or SAN for later use, for example `OPNsense.localdomain`.
+Copy the SAN for later use, for example `OPNsense.localdomain`.
 - Save the certificate in your Browser as PEM file.
 Open it up with a text editor, and copy the contents into a new entry in `System - Trust - Authorities`.
 Name the certificate e.g. `opnsense-selfsigned`.
 - Add a new Reverse Proxy Domain, for example `opn.example.com`.
 Make sure the name is externally resolvable to the IP of your OPNsense Firewall with Caddy.
 - Add a new Handle with the following options (enable advanced mode):